Transition Role of Entangled Data in Quantum Machine Learning

-We next comprehend the scenario in which the lower bound of averaged risk in Theorem~\ref{thm:informal_finite_measurement} reaches zero and correlate with the results in quantum state learning and quantum dynamics learning \cite{huang2021information, huang2022quantum, chen2022exponential, buadescu2021improved, yuen2023improved,anshu2023survey}.
+We next comprehend the scenario in which the lower bound of averaged risk in Theorem~\ref{thm:informal_finite_measurement} reaches zero and correlate with the results in quantum state learning and quantum dynamics learning \cite{huang2021information, huang2022quantum, chen2022exponential, buadescu2021improved, yuen2023improved,anshu2024survey}.
 In particular, the main focus of those studies is proving the minimum query complexity of the target unitary to warrant zero risk.
-The results in Theorem~\ref{thm:informal_finite_measurement} indicate that the minimum query complexity is $Nm = {\Omega}(2^nrc_1c_2)$, implying the proportional relation between the entanglement degree $r$ and the query complexity.
+The results in Theorem~\ref{thm:informal_finite_measurement} indicate that the minimum query complexity is $Nm = {\Omega}(4^nrc_1c_2)$, implying the proportional relation between the entanglement degree $r$ and the query complexity.
 Notably, \textit{this lower bound is tighter than that achieved in} Ref.~\cite{huang2021information} in the same setting.
-The advance of our results stems from the fact that Ref.~\cite{huang2021information} simply employs Holevo's theorem to give an upper bound on the extracted information in a single measurement, while our bound integrates more refined analysis such as the consideration of Schmidt rank $r$, the direct use of a connection between the mutual information of the target unitary $U$ and the measurement outputs $\bm{o}_j$, and the KL-divergence of related distributions (Refer to SM~C for more details).
-Moreover, the adopted projective measurement $O$ in Eqn.~(\ref{eq:learning_model}) hints that the learning task explored in our study amounts to learning a pure state $U^{\dagger}OU$.
+The achieved results in terms of query complexity are also non-trivial, as previous works show that query complexity can benefit from using entanglement in quantum data \cite{piani2009all,bae2019more} and quantum measurements \cite{huang2021information,huang2022quantum}.
+The advance of our results stems from the fact that Ref.~\cite{huang2021information} simply employs Holevo's theorem to give an upper bound on the extracted information in a single measurement, while our bound integrates more refined analysis such as the consideration of Schmidt rank $r$, the direct use of a connection between the mutual information of the target unitary $\bm{U}$ and the measurement outputs $\bm{o}_j$, and the KL-divergence of related distributions (Refer to Supplementary Note~3 for more details).
+Moreover, the adopted projective measurement $\bm{O}$ in Eqn.~(\ref{eq:learning_model}) hints that the learning task explored in our study amounts to learning a pure state $\bm{U}^{\dagger}\bm{O}\bm{U}$.
 From the perspective of state learning, \textit{the derived lower bound in Theorem \ref{thm:informal_finite_measurement} is optimal for the nonadaptive measurement with a constant number of outcomes} \cite{lowe2022lower}.
-Taken together, while the entangled data hold the promise of gaining advantages in terms of the prediction error, they may be inferior to the training data without entanglement in terms of the query complexity.
+Taken together, while the entangled data hold the promise of gaining advantages in terms of the sample complexity for achieving the same level of prediction error, they may be inferior to the training data without entanglement in terms of query complexity.

 The transition role of entanglement explained above leads to the following construction rule of quantum learning models.
 First, when a large number of measurements is allowed, the entangled data is encouraged to be used for improving the prediction performance.
 To this end, initial research efforts \cite{wu2004preparation,basharov2006decay,lemr2008preparation,lin2016preparation,klco2020minimally,schatzki2021entangled}, which develop effective methods for preparing and storing entangled states, may contribute to QML.
 Second, when the total number of measurements is limited, it is advised to refrain from using entangled data for learning quantum dynamics.